plisker/speaker-saver/README.md

 scp -r /path/to/speakersaver pi@<raspberry_pi_ip>:/home/pi/speakersaver
 ```

+Alternatively, clone the git repository from inside your Raspberry Pi.

 #### Step 2: Set Up the Environment on Raspberry Pi

 SSH into your Raspberry Pi and navigate to the project directory: